Jqnxyz/Jqnxyz/README.md

 # Hi, I'm Zen
 I enjoy street photography, and listening to music on vinyl.
 As pretentious as it sounds, I will be adament that I do it out of appreciation of the art forms, the process, and because they bring me joy.

-Oh and I also do programming.
+Oh and I also do the whole coding thing.
 That should be the headline actually..

 Do enjoy the following photo of my wonderful girl.
 Her name's Yuuko!